RyanAJennings/cellular-automaton/README.md

 ### Statistics

-Statistics class implements the functions that collects all the data that is needed over multiple runs of simulation.
+Statistics class implements the functions that collects all the data that is needed over one run of simulation.
 Specific statistics collected are explained on a seperate section.

 ## Testing